Does Wells Fargo Verify Checks Over the Phone?

 1. Funds Hold: Even if a check is verified as legitimate, Wells Fargo may place a hold on the funds from the deposited check for up to 7 business days.
 This precautionary measure is in place to prevent fraud and ensure the check clears properly.

 2. Verification Fees: Depending on the type and amount of the check, Wells Fargo may charge a fee for its verification service.
-Be aware that these fees can vary.
+Keep in mind that these charges might be different.

 3. Limited to Wells Fargo Customers: Wells Fargo’s check verification service is primarily designed for Wells Fargo customers.
 If you’re not a Wells Fargo account holder, you might need to explore other options for check verification.